yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54G.rst

 === Hardware versions ===

-There are currently six versions of the WRT54G (v1.0, v1.1, v2.0, v2.2, v3.0, v4.00).
+There are currently seven versions of the WRT54G (v1.0, v1.1, v2.0, v2.2, v3.0, v3.1, v4.00).
 With the exception of v4.00 devices (it is currently marked as untested for White Russian RC1), the WRT54G units are supported by OpenWrt 1.0 (White Russian) and later. boot_wait is off by default on these routers, so you should turn it on.
 The version number is found on the label on the bottom of the front part of the case below the Linksys logo.

 ===== Identification by S/N =====
 Useful for identifying shrinkwrapped units.
 The '''S/N''' can be found on the box, below the UPC barcode.